Azure-Samples/azure-django-postgres-flexible-aca/lab/05-deploying-to-azure.md

 Congratulations, you have successfully deployed a Django Application via Azure Container Apps!

-If you would like to tear down your resources see [06-Teardown](./06-teardown.md)
+You will likely want to tear down your resources to avoid incurring costs.
+Proceed to [06-Teardown](./06-teardown.md) to tear down your resources.

 ### Bonus

 We've talked a lot about how we brought this project to life and how we can deploy it to Azure.
-We can simplify this deployment down to a bit by fully embracing the power of Azure Developer CLI and GitHub Actions.
+We can simplify this deployment a lot by fully embracing the power of Azure Developer CLI and GitHub Actions.

 Check out the bonus section which walks through those steps.